jymsuper/SpeakerRecognition_tutorial/README.md

 ## Usage
 ### 1. Training
 Background model (ResNet based speaker classifier) is trained.
+You can change the hyperparameters for training in 'train.py' file.

 ```python train.py```

 ### 2. Enrollment
 Extract the speaker embedding (d-vector) using 10 enrollment speech files.
 It is extracted from the last hidden layer of the background model.
 All the embeddings are saved in 'enroll_embeddings' folder.

 ```python enroll.py```

 ### 3. Testing